-A proprietary staining process that engages naturally occuring agents in the wood to create unique polychromatic effects.
+A proprietary staining process that engages naturally occurring agents in the wood to create unique polychromatic effects.
 The image shows an example of wood before and after an alchemic staining process.
 Note: Alchemic stained floors may exhibit a high degree of color change after installation.
 See Color Change for more information.

 The wood surface is lightly sculpted to create a softly furrowed surface.
 The effect is subtle and understated but lends a lightly distressed character to the floor and creates additional surface interest.